nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 Maintainers MUST share a JSON document describing the list.
 This document is known as the _list definition_.
 The document MUST contain the following properties:
-- `id` REQUIRED.
-JSON string containing a value identifies the list.
+- `id` REQUIRED. string containing a value identifies the list.
 MAY be used to version the definition.
-- `endpoint` REQUIRED.
-JSON string containing the URL where the maintainer serves the list.
+- `endpoint` REQUIRED. string containing the URL where the maintainer serves the list.
 - `presentation_definition` REQUIRED.
 JSON object with the Presentation Definition (see [Presentation Exchange](https://identity.foundation/presentation-exchange/#presentation-definition)) describing requirements for presentations on the list.
 - `presentation_max_validity` REQUIRED.
 JSON number containing the maximum validity period (number of seconds between `nbf` and `exp`) of a presentation in seconds.